Canop/broot/README.md

 The executable is written in the `target/release` directory (you might want to move it to your `/usr/bin`, or to add the release directory to your path).

+Building from the repository, you'll get the most recent version... and the least tested one.

 ### From up to date precompiled binaries

 * [x86_64-linux](https://dystroy.org/broot/x86_64-linux/broot)